voxel51/fiftyone/docs/source/user_guide/app.rst

 labels that are checked, i.e. visible.
 And when samples are selected in the grid, tagging will also be restrscted the selected samples.

-For example, if you only want to tag labels in `predictions` field in a dataset, simply uncheck all other labels fields and click the tag icon (Tagger) in the top-left of the grid.
+For example, if you only want to tag labels in the `predictions` field in a dataset, simply uncheck all other labels fields and click the tag icon (Tagger) in the top-left of the grid.
 Then select `Labels`, type in the tag, and click `Apply`.
 Removing tags can also be done within the Tagger.

 The Tagger is also available in the top-right of the Expanded Sample View.
 When in this view, any filters in the Filters Sidebar also apply when tagging